 Submitting a Proposal

-- TITLE: No more than 50 characters including spaces
+- TITLE: No more than 75 characters (40 characters for Japanese and Mandarin-Chinese);

 - NOTES: Please indicate any special requests you have for your presentation.
-(Speakers must supply their own computers and any needed adapters.)
+(Speakers must supply their own digital devices and any needed adapters).

 Number of Presentations Per Person

 Each person may only submit one proposal as lead presenter and may only appear in one other proposal as a co-presenter or forum participant.
-If a presenter is listed in more than two proposals, excess submissions may be deleted.
+Excess submissions will be deleted if a presenter is listed in more than two proposals.
 Since the whole proposal, not simply one presenter, will be eliminated, this will result in co-presenters being eliminated as well, even if they have not exceeded the limit for proposals.